Skip to main content

 Developing emotional literacy is fundamental to building empathy in students.
 Students must first understand their own emotions before they can recognize and respond to the emotions of others.
 Emotional literacy involves the ability to identify, express, and manage emotions effectively.

-At SPH, the Social Emotional Learning (SEL) curriculum teaches students to articulate their feelings, helping them become more self-aware.
+SPH’s Social Emotional Learning (SEL) curriculum teaches students to articulate their feelings, helping them become more self-aware.
 Classroom activities like journaling, reflective discussions, or guided meditation can enhance emotional literacy by giving students a safe space to explore their feelings.
-As students become more emotionally aware, they can better understand how others feel and respond compassionately, thus deepening their empathy.
+As students become more emotionally aware, they can better understand how others feel and respond compassionately, thus deepening their empathy and ensuring they are equipped to interact effectively with students from different backgrounds.

 Read Also: How to Develop Media Literacy in Children